dsc-courses/dsc80-2024-fa/syllabus.md

 policy to make up for lost points on your original submission.
 After the original deadline passes for an assignment, we will publish the autograder result for your latest submission before the assignment deadline.
-You may then submit the assignment as many times as you'd like before the final exam to redeem up to 80% of the points you lost on the original submission.
+You may then submit the assignment within a week of the original assignment deadline to redeem up to 80% of the points you lost on the original submission.

 Example: Suppose that after grades were released for the Project 1 deadline, Sam